-For further information regarding all of the above qualifications please contact the Faculty admissions staff on T: +44 (0)28 9036 6305 or E: firstname.lastname@example.org.
+For further information regarding all of the above qualifications please contact the Faculty admissions staff by T: +44 (0)28 9036 6305 or email to firstname.lastname@example.org.
 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.

 The General Entry Requirements must also be met including English Language minimum GCSE grade C (or equivalent).
 Please check the following link http://www.ulster.ac.uk/apply/entrance-requirements#ger.

 Lectures are used to present theory and concepts, and are supported through a combination of tutorial discussion and practical, laboratory exercises.

 Modules are either assessed by coursework only or by a combination of coursework and formal examinations (January and May).
 Coursework assessment is carried out using any combination of written assignments, class tests, presentations, and group assignments as appropriate to meet the learning outcomes of each module.

 Exemptions and transferability

 Transfer between this course and other similar courses within the Faculty of Computing and Engineering may be possible on the basis of academic performance and availability of places.